-Zola is a pure, natural, 100% coconut water with a crisp, clean taste that's lightly sweet and refreshing.
-Naturally hydrating and never from concentrate, Zola is Non-GMO Project Verified and only contains 60 calories per serving.
-In taste tests, Zola beats competitors 2 to 1 and is the best-tasting way to rehydrate, reset and reenergize.
+Founded in 2002, Zola became part of the Arcadia family of brands in May 2021.
+Sourced from Thailand, Zola is a pure, natural, 100% coconut water with a crisp, clean taste that's slightly sweet and refreshing.
+Naturally hydrating and rich in electrolytes, Zola is Non-GMO Project Verified and only contains 60 calories per serving.
+In taste tests, Zola beat competitors 2 to 1 and is the best tasting way to rehydrate, reset and reenergize.
+Zola flavors include original, original with pulp, and espresso, and in May 2024, we added lime and pineapple.